 Session management flaws

 USSD sessions are stateful but short-lived.
 Weak session ID generation, failure to invalidate sessions after timeout, and session fixation attacks can allow attackers to inject into an active transaction.
-We’ve found platforms where a session could be hijacked mid-transaction by knowing the session ID format.
+A session ID format predictable enough to guess lets an attacker hijack a session mid-transaction.

 Transaction flow manipulation